Stefano Pilati is back with an ‘intimate and real’ Zara collection that celebrates the designer’s personal style

 Hints of a new era for Pilati came when the designer wiped his Instagram account this summer and began posting a series of video clips and photographs of his collections for Yves Saint Laurent, as well as other historic projects, with personal recollections.
 On 3 September 2024, he released the Zara news with a picture of himself and Ortega, while on 11 September, he revealed that he had hired a new CEO, Mario Grauso (formerly Holt Renfrew, Vera Wang and Puig), for Stefano Pilati Studios, which includes the Random Identities label.
 He captioned the Instagram: ‘Mercury out of retrograde’.

-‘The personal, the intimate and real... an expression of freedom... the perfection of a style,’ Zara describes the collection, which is revealed today (26 September 2024) with a special campaign photographed by Steven Meisel and starring Pilati alongside his longtime muse, model Gisele Bündchen.
+‘The personal, the intimate and real... an expression of freedom... the perfection of a style,’ Zara describes the collection, which was revealed last week (26 September 2024) with a special campaign photographed by Steven Meisel and starring Pilati alongside his longtime muse, model Gisele Bündchen.
 Largely arriving in Pilati’s signature black, for women the pieces span faux fur coats, tuxedo-style tailoring, as well as more louche, fluid silhouettes that tie around the body with large bows.
 Prints, meanwhile, comprise miniature strawberries, or ‘Stefano Pilati Collection’ in a 1990s-style serif font on T-shirts.

 Stefano Pilati Zara Collection Featuring Gisele Bundchen